sebvey/python-fp/docs/pages/about_function/typing.md

 - `X` : defined class-level, it **always** represents the principal type of the collection (the collection type for Xlist, Xiter, ... and the biased side of Xresult, ...).
 - `Y` : when defined, it represents byproduct of functions (the opposite side of Xresult).
 If a third type is one day necessary, the by-byproduct would be `Z`, and so on.
 - `F1` : Strictly an alias for Callable, however more readable and claiming this is the lowest level function you can get (i.e. takes a value, returns a value).
 - `Y | T`: when working with union types of the same XFP type, the reduced form is always used.
-We can retrieve the raw result type by developping it, like : `Xresult[Y, Never] | Xresult[T, U]`.
-The full pattern can be recognized using the information of the signature (here we infer it using the return type of `f`)
+We can retrieve the raw result type by developping it.
+Since the factorized form represents a broarder type range than the developped one, we also need to add some of our knowledge.
+In this case :
+  - We recognize the `Xresult[T, U]` in the return type that is also present in `f` return type.
+  - We recognize `Xresult[Y, ???]` that represents the original left-side of the effect.
+  - The developped form should therefore look like `Xresult[Y, TBD] | Xresult[T, U]`, where `TBD` must be a subtype of `U` to be compatible with the factorized form.
+  - We know for sure two subtypes of `U` : itself (`U`) and `Never` (subtype of everything).
+  - We discriminate by trying to provide interpretation for both cases.
+Here `Xresult[Y, U]` needs a transformation from `X` to `U` to be pertinent (which we don't have), while `Xresult[Y, Never]` is the type of an always LEFT side, unconditionnally.
+  - Therefore the developped type is `Xresult[Y, Never] | Xresult[T, U]`

 ### Interpretation